tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/taxes-in-sembara.md

 ---
-tags: [background, status/tim]
+tags: [background]
 title: Taxes in Sembara
 ---
 # Taxes in Sembara

-The system of feudal lords in Sembara is maintained by a series of financial obligations from the general populace to the peerage, including the manoral lords as well as the nobles.
-Additionally, the dukes and the crown are supported by a baronial tax, that is due from barons.
+The system of feudal lords in Sembara is maintained by a series of financial obligations from the general populace to the peerage, including the manorial lords as well as the nobles.

 Broadly taxes in Sembara are divided into five categories: